An Introduction to Veterinary Abdominal Ultrasound

 All ultrasound machines possess the same knobology and it is important to learn these in order to optimize the quality of your image.
 It is also important to learn the terminology used in ultrasound.

-How to scan all organs within the abdomen will be discussed and normal vs abnormal findings will be observed via a slide show.
+You will learn how to scan all organs within the abdomen will be discussed and normal vs abnormal findings will be shown with clinical studies.
 Some abdominal appearances are characteristic of certain diseases and these also will be observed and discussed.

 Case studies will be presented of common ultrasound findings that may be seen in the small animal veterinary practice.
 There will also be some less common, but extremely interesting, cases presented that show abdominal organ changes ultrasonographically.